-Our gold gilded Amitabha Buddha statue is also known as the Buddha of “infinite light”.
-Additionally, Amitabha has a pure land called Sukhavati.
+Our gold gilded Amida statue is also known as the Buddha of “infinite light”.
+Additionally, Amida has a pure land called Sukhavati.
 Although the other Dhyani Buddhas also have pure lands, Amitabha’s enjoys the most prestige among Pure Land devotees.
-It is believed that to enter Sukhavati you only need to repeat his name 10 times or recite the Amitabha mantra.
-This is a result of Amitabha’s infinite merit and compassion.
+It is believed that to enter Sukhavati you only need to repeat his name 10 times or recite the mantra.

-The small spiral engraved between the brows is known as the Urna.
-This symbol indicates that the statue depicts someone who has vast amounts of insight knowledge.
-As a result, Amitabha is able to see into a divine world that is invisible to unenlightened sentient life.
+The small spiral engraved between the brows is known as the urna.
+This symbol indicates someone who has vast amounts of insight knowledge.
+As a result, Amida Buddha is able to see into a divine world that is invisible to unenlightened sentient life.
 This type of knowledge is only obtainable by practicing meditation.
 It cannot be learned in school or from books, only dedicated practice.

 The alms bowl is very symbolic and it is seen resting on top of his right palm.
 The alms bowl is a metaphor for the rejection of the material world.
-As a result, devotees who practice meditation diligently will accumulate the 3 nectars.
-These three nectars will eliminate ignorance, hatred and attachment.
-It is believed that Amitabha’s alms bowl is filled with these 3 nectars.
-Click here to learn more about Amitabha Buddha.
+It is believed that the alms bowl is filled with 3 nectars to eliminate ignorance, greed and hatred.
+Click here to learn more about Amida Buddha.